Copper Discovery Opportunities with a Hedge

 Permitting is underway for a 2,000-meter to 3,000-meter drill program slated for August 2017.

 Chilean Metals holds a 3 percent net smelter return royalty on future production from the Chile-based Copaquire property it sold to Teck.
 The property is adjacent to Teck’s Quebrada Blanca mine which is expected to run out of leachable ore resources by 2019 at current production levels.

 Copaquire hosts two NI 43-101-compliant resources: Sulfato South which is predominantly copper, and Cerro Moly which is predominantly molybdenum.

-Terry Lynch —Chairman
+Terry Lynch —Chairman and CEO

 Mr. Lynch graduated in 1981 from St. Francis Xavier University with a joint honours degree in Economics and BBA.
 Prior to becoming a director with International PBX Ventures in 2012, Mr. Lynch had been CEO of privately held Nevada-focused Relief Gold.
 He also had been a director and later CEO of TSX-listed Firstgold Corp.
 He assumed the CEO position after the company had run into financial difficulty bringing its Relief Canyon mine into production.
 He arranged a sale of 51% of the company for a total capital injection of $26.5 million from Northwest Non-Ferrous Metals, one of China’s largest mining engineering and consulting groups.
 From 2005 to 2008 Mr. Lynch was a partner with Kingsmill Capital Partners, a financial advisory firm specializing in advising public and private early stage growth companies.
 Prior to joining Kingsmill Capital he spent 15 years operating startup companies in industrial products, oil and gas and media.